namantam1/x86-assembly/README.md

 # Chapters 📖

-These chapters walk you through step-by-step assembly programming using concepts from other programming languages that you are likely already familiar with, including print, the **Hello World** program, conditions, loops, and functions.
+These chapters walk you through step-by-step assembly programming using concepts from other programming languages that you are likely already familiar with conditions, loops, functions, printing to console and many others.

-You will learn it in these chapters along with an example of how it might appear in C.
+You will learn it in these chapters along with the example of how you write it in `C` language.

 ### First assembly program